Contact Board Members

 Dawn Kirk represents District A on the Thompson School Board, elected November 2019.
 She and her family have a long history inside Thompson School District as a Loveland native, raised in schools in the district, and her children attend or graduated from Thompson Schools.
 Dawn is a learning and development professional with 18 years of saving lives in the public service industry.
 She has participated on many school and district committees.
 Additionally, Dawn facilitates strategic planning and leadership training professionally and with several non-profits, serving on the Kids@Heart board, mentoring dreamers, and developing an intern program for young women to develop their technical skills.
 Her focus is on the key areas of parent and community engagement, building community, and sharing successes across the school district because there are a lot of great things happening in Thompson schools to be excited about.
 Evaluating efficacy of existing programs for fiscal oversight and prioritizing development best practices, taking care of the people who take care of students with trauma training and self care for staff are key priorities for our district.

-Pam Howard was appointed to the Thompson School District Board of Education Director District D seat in October 2013.
+Pam Howard was appointed to the Thompson School District Board of Education Director District D seat in October 2013 and subsequently elected in 2015 and 2019.
 Mrs. Howard is a 30 year resident of Loveland, and all three of her children have attended District schools.
 She holds a Bachelor of Science degree from Indiana University and began her career as a high school English teacher.
 Upon moving to Colorado with her husband, she taught English at Aims Community College campuses.
 Mrs. Howard has volunteered on numerous boards and commissions for Larimer County, the City of Loveland and the Thompson School District.
 Most recently she served on the Thompson Valley High School School Accountability Committee, and the District Budget Proposal Team.
 She strongly believes that all students deserve the chance to achieve and succeed and that public education is their key to a successful future.

 Barbara Kruse was elected to the Thompson School District Board of Education Director District F in November 2017.
 Barbara is a 40-year resident of Loveland and has two daughters that attended Thompson School District.
 She earned her Bachelor’s degree from the University of Iowa and her Reading Master’s degree from the University of Northern Colorado.
 She was an elementary classroom teacher in TSD for over 30 years and continued as a teacher on special assignment as literacy support in the district for an additional 5 years.
 Barbara served as president of the Colorado Council of International Reading Association and has continued to be actively involved.
 She was named Outstanding Reading Educator.
 After departing from TSD she worked as an educational consultant for Scholastic Educational Services and currently teaches in the reading department at UNC in Greeley, CO.
 She is a firm believer that one’s learning is never complete and that it is our responsibility to provide a strong foundation for the future leaders of our community.